Skip to content

 Portfolio Changes & Positioning

-Overall, we increased investments in the consumer discretionary, health care and industrials sectors.
-In terms of countries, we undertook purchases in the United Arab Emirates, China/Hong Kong and Brazil.
+Overall, we increased investments in the financials, consumer discretionary and materials sectors.
+In terms of countries, we undertook purchases in China/Hong Kong and India.

-By sector, we trimmed our exposure to financials, information technology and communication services.
-Geographically, we made the biggest sales in Thailand, South Korea and Taiwan.
+By sector, we reduced our exposure to information technology, industrials and energy.
+Geographically, we made the biggest sales in Thailand, Taiwan and South Korea.

 Positive Contributors

-TEMIT’s net asset value returned 7.90% over the quarter, compared to the MSCI EM Index-NR’s result of 4.82%, both in UK-sterling terms.
+TEMIT’s net asset value returned 12.00% over the month, compared to the MSCI EM Index-NR’s result of 6.70%, both in UK-sterling terms.

 Detractors